 In October/November of each year, the temple witnesses the Jambay Lhakhang festival Bumthang for five days.
-The festival is celebrated to honor the establishment of the temple, ward off evil and honor the spiritual leader Guru Rimpoche who is believed to have blessed the temple.
+The festival is celebrated to honor the temple's establishment, ward off evil and honor the spiritual leader Guru Rimpoche who is believed to have blessed the temple.

 Depending on which day you attend the festival, you will witness many performances and rituals.
-The most prominent and distinct among them is the Mewang which is a form of fire dance held in the evening time.
+The most prominent and distinct among them is the Mewang, a form of fire dance held in the evening.
 Infertile women are blessed during the performance in hopes that they may be able to bear children.
-You will also witness the Naked Dance, known locally as Tercham performed by 16 naked men to ward off evil spirits.
+You will also witness the Naked Dance, known locally as Tercham, performed by 16 naked men to ward off evil spirits.
 You will also witness the Black Hat Dance of the emanations of Guru Rimpoche, where the performers wear long robes and black hats.
-The Dance of Offering known as Tshogcham is where the performer offers the body of an evil spirit to the deity.
-The festivity continues with performances like the Dance of Nyelema and Peling Ging Sum, the dance of Two Mythical Birds, Dance of Ging Tsoling, Damitse Ngacham, and Pacham/Dance of Heros, to name a few.
+The Dance of Offering, known as Tshogcham, is where the performer offers the body of an evil spirit to the deity.
+The festivity continues with performances like the Dance of Nyelema and Peling Ging Sum, Two Mythical Birds, Dance of Ging Tsoling, Damitse Ngacham, and Pacham/Dance of Heros, to name a few.

-All throughout the time, you can also interact with the community that has gathered to celebrate the festival in unity.
+Throughout the time, you can also interact with the community gathered to celebrate the festival in unity.
 It is wise for you to understand that you cannot take pictures during the performance.
 However, the memories of the unusual yet amazing festivity will be imprinted in your mind.

-Overnight stay at hotel or guest house in Bumthang.
+Overnight stay at a hotel or guesthouse in Bumthang.

 On this day, you will be taking a tour of the nearby religious sites in Bumthang.
-You will begin your tour to the Jakar Dzong, called the ‘castle of the white bird’.
-It is known to have been built in the 15th century when the lamas were searching for a place for a monastery’s construction, a while bird flu on the hilltop.
-It was signaled as a positive omen so the monastery was located there.
+You will begin your tour to the Jakar Dzong, called the ‘castle of the white bird.’
+It is known to have been built in the 15th century when the lamas searched for a place for a monastery’s construction, a while bird flu on the hilltop.
+It was signaled as a positive omen, so the monastery was located there.

-Following that, you will visit the Tamshing Lhakhang which is known to be the ‘Temple of the Good Message’.
+Following that, you will visit the Tamshing Lhakhang, known as the ‘Temple of the Good Message.’
 It now houses about 95 monks and is known for teaching Dharma to serve the community for good.

 After the sightseeing tour, you can either head back to your hotel or can proceed to the Jambay Lhakhang Bhutan to witness more of the festival if it is still ongoing.
 You can also interact with the local villagers and understand their way of life in this part of Bhutan.